Euphoria (Israeli TV series)

-Euphoria (אופוריה, Oforia) is an Israeli teen drama television miniseries created and written by Ron Leshem and directed by Dafna Levin, broadcast on Hot 3 from 30 November 2012 to 1 February 2013.
-Levin, Leshem and Tmira Yardeni are credited as creators.
-The series follows a group of 17-year-olds who spend their time carelessly having sex and taking drugs, with seemingly no parental authority.
+Euphoria (אופוריה, Oforia) is an Israeli teen drama television series created and written by Ron Leshem, Dafna Levin, Daniel Amsel, and Timira Yardeni, and directed by Dafna Levin, broadcast on Hot 3 from 30 November 2012 to 1 February 2013.
+The series follows a group of 17-year-olds dealing with sex, addiction, and loss.
 Adults appear in the series only rarely, and are always filmed at an angle that obscures their faces.
-Some of the series plot is based on a true story.
+Some of the series' plot is based on real events.
 Skins has been named as an influence on the creators of the series.
-The show was met with controversy by Israeli officials such as Orli Yehezkel of the Cable and Satellite Broadcasting Council who called for the miniseries to be taken off the air.
+The show was met with controversy by Israeli officials, such as Orli Yehezkel of the Cable and Satellite Broadcasting Council, who called for the miniseries to be taken off the air.

 Plot

-The story, set in the 1990s, follows a group of high school students, as they attempt to cope with an uncertain future through the use of drugs and sex.
-It is based on the true story of a teenager who was murdered outside of a club, and the series takes place one year later.
+The story follows a group of high school students, as they attempt to cope with an uncertain future through the use of drugs and sex.
+It is based on the true story of a teenager who was murdered outside of a club, and the series takes place one year after that incident.